Unity-Technologies/com.unity.probuilder/Documentation~/menu-editors.md

 # Editors

-This sub-menu provides access to editor and component windows.
+This sub-menu provides access to tools and editor windows.

 ![Tools > ProBuilder > Editors menu](images/menu-editors.png)

 ## New Bezier Shape

-Use the **Bezier Shape** component to define a bezier curve around which ProBuilder extrudes a Mesh.
+Use the **Bezier Shape** tool to define a bezier curve around which ProBuilder extrudes a Mesh.

-> **Warning:** Bezier shapes are experimental, meaning that they are still under development, and might reduce ProBuilder's stability.
-Use these with caution.
+> **Warning:** This tool is experimental, meaning that it is still under development, and might reduce ProBuilder's stability.
+Use with caution.

-For more information, see the [Bezier Shape](bezier.md) component documentation.
+For more information, see the [Bezier Shape tool](bezier.md) documentation.

+## New Shape

+Use the **New Shape** tool to create new ProBuilder Mesh shapes such as cylinders, arches, and stairs.

+For more information, see the [Shape tool](shape-tool.md) documentation.

 ## New Poly Shape

-Use the **Shape Tool** window to create new ProBuilder Mesh shapes such as cylinders, arches, and stairs.
+Use the **Poly Shape** tool to create custom ProBuilder Mesh shapes.

-For more information, see the [Shape Tool](shape-tool.md) window documentation.
+For more information, see the [Poly Shape tool](shape-tool.md) documentation.

 ## Open Lightmap UV Editor